What Is an EVSE Protocol Controller (EPC) — And Why It Changes EV Charging

 Why This Changes EV Charging Completely

-If the control system becomes outdated or fails, you can upgrade or replace the EPC — not the entire installation.
+If the control system becomes outdated or fails, you upgrade or replace the EPC — not the entire installation.
+The enclosure, cable, and power components continue.
+This is a fundamental shift from the disposable-tech model that dominates the current EV charging market.

-Installers are no longer locked into one manufacturer’s ecosystem.
-Systems can be built around the installation, not forced into a fixed design.
+Installers are no longer locked into one manufacturer’s ecosystem for the life of the charger.
+Systems can be built around the installation requirements, not forced into a fixed design.
+EPC controllers from EcoHarmony are compatible with enclosures from multiple charger brands.

 Where EPC-Based Systems Make the Most Sense